blahness/nes_test/README.md

 ```
   dub build --arch=x86_64 --build=release
 ```

+### Notes

-If you're on Windows I'd also add --arch=x86_mscoff for the 32-bit version.
+If you're on Windows I'd also add --arch=x86_mscoff when using dub run or build to create 32-bit versions.
 The linker produces a very slow executable otherwise.

 The app expects the SDL2 runtime binaries (minimum version 2.0.5) to be available.
 You can find them here: [https://www.libsdl.org/download-2.0.php](https://www.libsdl.org/download-2.0.php).